-CTV covers FIFSW research on Canadian Refugees and depressionCategories: Esme Fuller-Thomson, Faculty in the News, FIFSW Students in the News
+CTV covers FIFSW research on Canadian Refugees and depressionCategories: Esme Fuller-Thomson, Faculty, Students

 A new study of Canadians aged 45-85 has found that refugees were 70% more likely to suffer from depression than those born in Canada when age, sex and marital status were taken into account — even decades after immigration.